CAxMan/docs-and-training/README.md

    Therefore, first edit `Dockerfile` and change line number 3 to the following:
    ```
-   COPY target/cloudflow_training-1.0-SNAPSHOT.war /cfgtraining-syncservice-<newname>.war
+   COPY target/cloudflow_training-1.0-SNAPSHOT.war /ct-sync-<newname>.war
    ```
    Replace `<newname>` with a unique identifier, for example your username.
-Make sure _not_ to use underscores in this name, as they will later interfere with the Amazon Web Services tools.
+   Make sure _not_ to use underscores or capital letters in this name, as they will later interfere with the Amazon Web Services tools.
+Also choose a name as short as possible, since Amazon also imposes restrictions on that.

    Then, edit `docker-entrypoint.sh` and similarly change line 27 to:
    ```
-   asadmin -u admin -W /tmp/glassfishpwd deploy /cfgtraining-syncservice-<newname>.war
+   asadmin -u admin -W /tmp/glassfishpwd deploy /ct-sync-<newname>.war
    ```

-   From now on, the full `cfgtraining-syncservice-<newname>` text will be referred to as the `<servicename>` of your service.
+   From now on, the full `ct-syncservice-<newname>` text will be referred to as the `<servicename>` of your service.

 4. Now, build the Docker image: